Beginner's Nutrition Plan Guide: How To Eat?

 A Nutrition Guide To Understand Everything About Eating Right

-Nutrition is key!
-Repeat that in your head until your start cooking for tonight's dinner.
+Nutrition is key.
 Whether you want to lose weight or build muscle, nutrition is what will lead you to success.
-Indeed, exercising is necessary; but if your nutrition doesn't match your fitness goal, you will never achieve them.
+Indeed, exercising is necessary; but if your nutrition doesn't match your fitness goal, you will struggle to achieve it.

 Before starting any nutrition plan, you first have to learn what are calories and why they have the biggest role in your nutrition.
 A calorie is a unit of energy, which refers to the foods and drinks we consume every day.
 These calories help you get energy throughout the day, so you can perform your daily tasks.
 Moreover, eating enough calories is necessary in fitness if you want to achieve your goals.

 How Many Calories To Consume In Order To Maintain Weight?

 Knowing your caloric intake to maintain your weight is the starting point to any fitness goals.
 From that point, you will be able to increase your caloric intake if you want to build muscle mass or decrease it if you want to lose weight.
 In order to obtain this number, I recommend you to use this calories calculator.